HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/usage/jsf/mig_post_jsf.md

 The default JavaServer Faces \(JSF\) implementation has changed starting in WebSphere Application Server 8.

 When you are migrating JSF portlets from an earlier version of HCL Digital Experience (DX), be aware that WebSphere® Application Server has changed the default JSF implementation starting in WebSphere Application Server 8.
-For more information, see *JavaServer Faces migration* in the WebSphere Application Server documentation.
+For more information, refer to [JavaServer Faces migration](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=components-javaserver-faces-migration){target="_blank"}.

 ## Replacement of IBM JSF Bridge with HCL DX JSF Bridge